 This is Howard Dean.

-And I think he said uh it was only Jason Lewis, who said, I think the vast majority of Americans are tired of substituting bailouts for bankruptcy.
+And he said, well, it was only Jason Lewis, who said, I think the vast majority of Americans are tired of substituting bailouts for bankruptcy.

 They understand that politicians invest for a political return, not an economic return.

-That's a difference between politicians and capitalists, and we need to get a little bit more capitalism back in the economy.
+That's the difference between politicians and capitalists, and we need to get a little bit more capitalism back in the economy.

 I think we had quite enough capitalism in the last eight years.